decoder247/Hello-Github/README.md

 Useful git commands:
   - git clone https://.....git : To copy offline
-  - git status (has to be in the file) - to view changes: To check files & track directory change)
+  - git status (has to be in the file): To check files & track directory change
+  - git branch tree: Adds 'tree' branch to repo timeline
+  - git checkout master: Switch to master branch
   - git add . (. is to add all): To put into staging area
   - git commit -a -m "asdasdads" : To commit onto remote repo
-    - if error follow msg to attach ur username + e-mail as authoer
+    - if error follow msg to attach ur username + e-mail as author
   - git config --list
-  - git log - shows commit history
+  - git log: shows commit history
   - IN git, pushing is to put updates onto the 'remote' or cloud github, pulling is to get updates from the remote
-  - git remote -v  - v stands for verbose.
+  - git remote -v: v stands for verbose.
 Command is used to know what name of remote to push to.
   - git remote add origin http//.. : To add remote when creating repo from offline
-  - git push origin master    - this pushes it to remote 'origin' and branch 'master'
+  - git push origin master: this pushes it to remote 'origin' and branch 'master'

 Summary of lessons learned: